bayraktar1/SRA-Data-Collector/README.md

-# Pipeline for downloading samples from NCBI
+# Pipeline for downloading samples from NCBI with Metadata

 ## Instructions
 ```bash